SNL-WaterPower/WecOptTool-MATLAB/user/example.rst

     :linenos:
     :lineno-start: 34

+The options for design variables are defined as classes in the :mat:mod:`~+WecOptTool.+geom` sub-package.

 Set optimization solver and options
 ===================================

 MATLAB's ``fmincon`` optimization solver is used in |example.m|_.

 .. literalinclude:: /git_src/example.m